wso2/docs-ei/en/micro-integrator/docs/references/comparisong-mi7-ei6xx.md

 -	WSO2 EI 7.x.x family
 -	WSO2 EI 6.x.x family

-[WSO2 EI 6.5.0](https://docs.wso2.com/display/EI650/WSO2+Enterprise+Integrator+Documentation) is the latest release of the 6.x family, which includes the ESB profile and other supporting profiles.
-This WSO2 EI product family offers the conventional, centralized integration solution of the WSO2 middleware stack.
-The next release of the 6.x family would be EI 6.6.0 that includes support for JDK11.
+This [WSO2 EI 6.x product family](http://docs.wso2.com/enterprise-integrator) offers the conventional, centralized integration solution of the WSO2 middleware stack.
+WSO2 EI 6.x includes the ESB profile and other supporting profiles packaged in a single distribution.

-The new [WSO2 Enterprise Integrator (WSO2 EI 7.0.0)](https://ei.docs.wso2.com/en/latest/) is a hybrid platform that enables API-centric integration supporting various integration architecture styles: MSAs, cloud-native architecture, or a centralized ESB architecture.
-This integration platform offers the choice between code-driven and graphical/configuration-driven approaches to integration development.
+The new [WSO2 Enterprise Integrator (WSO2 EI 7.0.0)](https://ei.docs.wso2.com/en/latest/) is a hybrid platform that enables API-centric integration supporting various integration architecture styles: microservices architecture, cloud-native architecture, or a centralized ESB architecture.
+This integration platform offers a graphical/configuration-driven approach to developing integrations for any of the architectural styles.

-The following are the three approaches to integration with EI 7.0.0.
+The following are the approaches to integration with EI 7.0.0.

--   **Code-driven Integration** with **Ballerina Integrator**

-    The [Ballerina Integrator](https://ei.docs.wso2.com/en/latest/ballerina-integrator/get-started/introduction/) provides a powerful, simple-to-learn, code-driven approach to programming integration solutions based on the Ballerina programming language.
-The Ballerina language offers a revolutionary approach to closing the integration gaps often left by traditional ESBs when supporting modern, cloud-native app development.
-The Ballerina Integrator simplifies integration by offering high-level abstractions that represent services, endpoints, and network data types, along with a sequence diagram-based visualization of interactions.

 -   **Low-code Integration** with **Micro Integrator**